 Trustees do receive compensation for their monthly Board meetings at the local level.
 Rolling Hills meets during times that could be productive for employed or self-employed individuals.
 Trustee compensation, often referred to as a per-diem, is paid for the day of the meeting.
 Trustees are not additionally compensated for the extensive work in advance of a Board meeting to study materials and be an effective representative of the membership.
-Trustees will also receive per-diem to fulfill education expectations and for other important industry meetings.
+Trustees will also receive per-diem to fulfil education expectations and for other important industry meetings.

-Rolling Hills Trustees are paid \$300 per-diem for the day of a monthly Board meeting or to serve as a Delegate or Alternate Delegate to State, National affiliated organizations (KEC, KEPCo, NRECA etc.).
+Rolling Hills Trustees are paid \$300 per-diem for the day of a monthly Board meeting or to serve as a Delegate or Alternate Delegate to State, National affiliated organizations.
+(KEC, KEPCo, NRECA ect.)
 Trustees are paid \$150 per-diem for the day of training or other meetings in which the Board has authorized attendance.
-In all these instances, the Trustees are also reimbursed travel and other costs (meals, hotel etc.).
+In all these instances, the Trustees are also reimbursed travel and other cost. (meals, hotel ect.)

-The General Manager Compensation and Board Per-Diems reported on the Form 990 make up .9% of the cooperative's expenses.
+The General Manager Compensation and Board Per-Diems reported on the Form 990 make up 1.75% of Administrative and General Expense.
+The General Manager and Board compensation makes up less than 1% of controllable expenses.

-You may request a copy of the Cooperative's 990 by contacting Rolling Hills Electric Cooperative, Inc.'s General Manager or Accounting Department at (785) 534-1601.
+You may request a copy of the Cooperatives 990 by contacting Rolling Hills Electric Cooperative, Inc.'s General Manager or Accounting Department at (785) 534-1601.